 Signs of Alcohol Addiction

-According to WebMD, there are several signs to look out for in yourself or someone else, to recognize potential alcoholism:
+There are several signs to look out for in yourself or someone else to recognize potential alcoholism:

 While none of these symptoms necessarily mean that you or someone close to you is struggling with alcohol addiction, two or more of these signs together should be cause for alarm.